-Operational excellence consulting helps organizations improve performance by designing better processes, building execution discipline, and creating systems that sustain results.
+An operational excellence model helps organizations improve performance by designing better processes, building execution discipline, and creating systems that sustain results.
 It is not a one-time initiative.
 It is a way of running the business that links daily work to strategic outcomes.

-Organizations pursue operational excellence to improve throughput, reduce cost and complexity, increase reliability, and create a better experience for customers and employees alike.
+Organizations adopt an operational excellence model to improve throughput, reduce cost and complexity, increase reliability, and create a better experience for customers and employees alike.
+The strongest models combine methodology, leadership behaviors, and performance routines into a single integrated system rather than treating each as a separate effort.

 Eliminating waste and friction in core processes